Kansas Minimum Coverage Car Insurance: Requirements and Costs (August 2024)

 • Survivors benefits, including up to $900 per month for a year for disability or loss of income and $25 per day for in-home services

 Kansas is a no-fault state, which affects the cost of your insurance premium.
 The at-fault driver's insurance typically covers property damage and medical expenses for those injured in the accident.
-This means that having minimum coverage is important to protect drivers from potential financial burdens if they are at fault in an accident.
+Minimum coverage is essential to protect drivers from potential financial burdens if they're at fault in an accident.

 kansas icon